 Spanish for Health Care Professionals will provide health care students an opportunity to experience the nature of the Hispanic world.
-Exposure to this world, with its various cultural and linguistic
+Exposure to this world, with its various cultural and linguistic diversities, will give students a deeper understanding of their Hispanic patients' needs.
+The course focuses on medical terminology and builds on the fundamentals of the four skills: reading, writing, listening and speaking.

-Offered: fall and spring semesters Credits: 3
+Prerequisites & Notes Offered: fall and spring semesters